-The Department of Earth Science offers much more than academics.
-The department works to provide a friendly atmosphere for all students.
-Undergraduate students play a visible and important role in the department, both in departmental research and life.
-The relative small size of the department also helps graduate students to have regular access to their advisors, and collaboration with other professors in the department of earth science, other departments on campus, and outside investigators is encouraged.
+The Department of Earth Sciences (EARS) offers much more than just classes.
+Undergraduate students play a vital role in cutting-edge research and everyday life.
+The relatively small size of the department facilitates regular access to the faculty, graduate students, research associates, postdoctoral scholars, and staff.
 We feel strongly that these factors make our department a unique and exceptional opportunity for outstanding students interested in undergraduate study in how our planet and greater solar system work.

 In addition to coursework, a cornerstone of being an Earth Scientist is to understand the nature of data collection and analysis.
 The Stretch (EARS 45, 46, 47), the department's off-campus study program, is typically taken in the fall of students' third year and provides a unique field experience traversing across the western United States.
 In addition, it serves as an invaluable opportunity to get exposure to cutting-edge research conducted by different faculty, research associates, postdoctoral scholars, and graduate students.
 Much of the work on the Stretch is done in small groups, providing collaborative experience that will be valuable for virtually any post-graduation profession.
 This program also helps students get started with their own research careers.